How To Quit Drinking Alcohol

 Scared About What Was Happening

-I became very scared about what was happening, and I tried everything I could to wrestle control back from the drug.
+What was happening was very scary, to say the least.
+I tried everything I could to wrestle control back from the drug.

-I tried locking away my alcohol and giving the key to my wife, I tried going cold turkey, forcing myself to have painful dry months and I even bought dangerous prescription only medication online.
+I tried locking away my alcohol and giving the key to my wife.
+Going cold turkey was horrible, so was forcing myself to have painful dry months and I even bought dangerous prescription only medication online.
 I couldn’t afford inpatient rehab and absolutely nothing I could afford made the slightest bit of difference to my drinking.

-Eventually, I reached rock bottom… I was at my lowest point; I had tried everything, and yet I was drinking more than I ever had in my life.
+Eventually, I reached rock bottom… this was my lowest point; I had tried everything, and yet I was drinking more than I ever had in my life.
+At this point, I still did not want to know how to quit drinking alcohol or even to cut back.

 Slowly Killing Myself